 By now, many of us have heard about the plastics, microplastics , and sewage that end up in our oceans and lakes.
 Most people realize that pollution in our waterbodies is a serious problem.
 But what can one person do in the face of such an overwhelming, widespread issue?

-This World Water Day, we want to talk about the small changes you can make at home to prevent contributing to the contamination of our rivers, lakes, and oceans.
+We want to talk about the small changes you can make at home to prevent contributing to the contamination of our rivers, lakes, and oceans.
 17.6 billion pounds of plastic enter our oceans each year, but you have to power to reduce your own contribution to this daunting statistic by making a few simple changes at home.

 Here are 5 easy things you can do at home to make your local waters cleaner: